keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

-This action copies over the `values.yaml` file from the `dev` stage to the `prod` stage, to set the service versions that should be deployed via the helm chart for that stage.
+This action copies over the `values.yaml` file from the `dev` stage to the `prod` stage, to set the service versions that should be deployed via the Helm chart for that stage.

 ### Prepare the application namespaces